lesca/lemoe/README.md

 git clone https://github.com/lesca/lemoe.git
 ```

-4. Download distro image
+4. Download distro base image

-If you don't wan't to build your own image, you can download the image from [releases](https://github.com/lesca/lemoe/releases) and put it into the `lemoe/distro_backup` folder.
+If you don't wan't to build your own image, you can [download](https://github.com/lesca/lemoe/wiki/Download) the base image and put it into the `lemoe/distro_backup` folder.

 5. Your first run